fjruizruano/satminer/README.md

 ###1a.
 Preparing sequences to RepeatExplorer

 There is not a number of paired reads to start.
 You can try with 100000 or 200000.
 You should also indicate the minimum quality and the minimum length.
-For example if you are using Illumina PE 2x100 reads, you can use 20 and 100, respectively.
+For example if you are using Illumina PE 2x100 reads, you can try 20 and 100, respectively.

 ```
 $ rexp_prepare.py NumberOfPairedReads LibraryA_1.fastq LibraryA_2.fastq MinQual MinLen